 Puddles in the streets with water assuming the red shades of the soil and threatening to leave stubborn patches on clothes would signal the arrival of wet prosperity.
 The expanses of the paddy fields would be overflowing with water with tender sprouts struggling to hold on to the soil for dear life with an ambition to feed humankind.
 The farmers bearing the gusty wind would be toiling heedless of the cold and the breeze to ensure that the little sprouts would get due justice for their efforts.

-Small lakes at the outskirts would overflow and make their way to the scant human habitation of the extension areas and little kids and not so little kids would get a chance to try their hands at fishing in a town devoid of any major water resource.
-The catch of the day would be displayed proudly to parents and the little fish would be deposited in neighbourhood wells to extend the delight for another day.
+Small lakes at the outskirts would overflow and make their way to the scant human habitation of the extension areas and little kids and not-so little kids would get a chance to try their hands at fishing in a town devoid of any major water resource.
+The catch of the day would be displayed proudly to parents and the little fish would be deposited in neighborhood wells to extend the delight for another day.

-The whole canvas a sheer delight to the senses.
-Good old yester years…..Will it be the same again of will it just be a tale that starts with “Once Upon a Monsoon?”
+The whole canvas was a sheer delight to the senses.
+Good old yesteryears…..Will it be the same again or will it just be a tale that starts with “Once Upon a Monsoon?”